Campro USA

 Ballscrews in a machining center are not likely on a moldmaker’s checklist.
 However, since ballscrews are akin to a car’s transmission, they should make the list.
 They drive the linear axes of any machine tool and hopefully in the desired direction.
 Ballscrews play an important role in machine tool design for mold manufacturing, as they help deliver the high-cutting load forces necessary for roughing and for achieving the superior surface finishes and tight tolerances molds require today.

-For example, mold-base manufacturing demands a heavy-duty machining center with comparably large, accurate ballscrews of at least 3 inches to exert the tremendous forces and cutting loads associated with removing large amounts of material.
+For example, mold-base manufacturing demands a heavy-duty machining center with comparably large, accurate ballscrews of at least three inches to exert the tremendous forces and cutting loads associated with removing large amounts of material.
 The linear axes need significant thrust capability to drive those axes through the cut and do so in a stable, consistent manner to avoid backlash and chatter, which can lead to

 premature cutting tool failure.